Graham Windham-Manhattanville Cornerstone Community Center

 - Purpose

-- The CCS grant to Manhattanville Cornerstone Community Center will address the need for teens and adults in the Manhattanville community to become physically active and increase their physical ability.
+- The CCS grant to Manhattanville Cornerstone Community Center was used to address the need for teens and adults in the Manhattanville community to become physically active and increase their physical ability.

 - Amount